 One of the biggest advances in LAcarb dating is a contribution by Drost et al. (2018) which used laser ablation imaging and inspection for concentrations or ratios that reflect something that could be considered to be related (like Sr concentrations).
-Pooling of pixels based on this criteria from across the mapped region and binning based on some additional criteria like 235U/207Pb gives isochron plots with range of values that is typically greater than, and certainly more filled in than, would be obtained by spot analyses.
+Pooling of pixels based on this criteria from across the mapped region and binning based on some additional criteria like $^{235}\text{U}/^{207}\text{Pb}$ gives isochron plots with range of values that is typically greater than, and certainly more filled in than, would be obtained by spot analyses.
 The approach is justified because it would not be possible to select pixels based on criteria other than the ratios being plotted, that would have a meaningful isochron result if the assumption were invalid.
 This work built on a monocle approach introduced by Petrus et al. (2017) which provided a visual tool to easily compare maps, ratios, and patterns (such as REE patterns) that can be defined by the user.
-This package of tools is available in Iolite3 and Iolite4 and, beyond U-Pb dating, offers tremendous potential to better understand relationships between elements and how that relates to deposition and diagenesis.
-Inspired by the Drost et al. (2018) contribution, we did 45 laser ablation lines on the Barstow tufa
+This package of tools is available in Iolite3 and Iolite4 and, beyond U/Pb dating, offers tremendous potential to better understand relationships between elements and how that relates to deposition and diagenesis.
+Inspired by the Drost et al. (2018) contribution, we did 45 laser ablation lines on the Barstow tufa (Fig. 16).

-(Fig. 15).
 We used Iolite4 (Paton et al., 2011) for the data reduction.
-Note the laminae are easily visible in the element maps 260 15.
-While the U concentration is not as high in the sparry calcite layers, the U/Th and 238U/206Pb ratios are much higher than the micritic calcite 15.
-Similarly, the 208Pb/206Pb and 207Pb/206Pb are much lower, showing the radiogenic ingrowth of 206Pb.
-Sr and Mg concentrations are elevated in the sparry calcite so uXRF maps of slabs would provide a framework for selection of spots for LAcarb (Fig. 11).
-We extracted pixels based on the criteria that they were greater than 12,500 ppm Sr. We used 265 this value based on the monocle feature in Iolite4 which allowed us to see that this would eliminate most of the pixels outside the sparry calcite (Fig. 16).
-Nearly 7000 pixels meet the criteria for being greater than 12,500 ppm Sr and less than 1 ppm 208Pb.
-These were subdivided into 90 bins of 70-80 pixels each based on probability of the 207Pb/235U ratio e.g. (Drost et al., 2018).
-When all of the bins are plotted on a Tera-Wasserburg concordia plot in Iosplot (Ludwig, 2003), there are tails on the low and high ends of the line.
-Removing 10% on each end produces a much better line (Fig. 16).
-The age of 11 Ma is about 20% too young.
-We did not make a correction because we do not know the age of this sample, but a correction could be made based on the secondary reference material and applied to unknowns.
+Note the laminae are easily visible in the element maps 16.
+While the U concentration is not as high in the sparry calcite layers, the U/Th and U/Pb ratios are much higher than the micritic calcite 16.
+Similarly, the Pb/Pb and Pb/Pb are much lower, showing the radiogenic ingrowth of Pb.
+Sr and Mg concentrations are elevated in the sparry calcite so μXRF maps of slabs would provide a framework for selection of spots for LAcarb (Fig. 12).
+We extracted pixels based on the criteria that they were greater than 12,500 ppm Sr. We used this value based on the monocle feature in Iolite4 which allowed us to see that this would eliminate most of the pixels outside the sparry calcite (Fig. 17).
+Nearly 7000 pixels meet the criteria for being greater than 12,500 ppm Sr and less than 1 ppm Pb.
+These were subdivided into 90 bins of 70-80 pixels each based on probability of the Pb/U ratio e.g. (Drost et al., 2018).
+When all of the bins are plotted in Iosplot (Ludwig, 2003), there are tails on the low and high ends of the line.
+Removing 10% on each end produces a much better line (Fig. 17).
+The age of 12 Ma is about 20% too young.
+We did not make a correction because we do not know the age of this sample, but a correction could be made based on the secondary standard and applied to unknowns.
 The purpose here is not to provide the age, but to show that the sample is very well behaved.
-Pre-screening with μXRF to establish the best regions to use for LAcarb should produce a reproducible secondary reference material for OA/OC.
+Pre-screening with μXRF to establish the best regions to use for LAcarb should produce a reproducible secondary standard for QA/QC.